-It is during these early years that kids have questions, and are enthusiastic about learning, and it’s also the perfect opportunity for us as educators to take advantage of that natural curiosity and use it to light the fire for a lifelong love for learning and curiosity.
+It is during these early years that kids have questions, and are enthusiastic about learning, and it’s also the perfect opportunity for us as parents and educators to take advantage of that natural curiosity and use it to light the fire for a lifelong love for learning and curiosity.

 I love this clip which beautifully explains inquiry-based learning and why it is so important for our children’s development.

-How to use Inquiry to Foster Curiosity
+How to use Inquiry to Foster Curiosity in Preparation for Learning

 That’s where I come in.